Top 10 Batmans Who Aren't Bruce Wayne

-In 2001, DC Comics asked us to envision a world, unlike anything we’d ever seen before in Just Imagine Stan Lee with Joe Kubert Creating Batman.
-Stan Lee’s Batman was an African-American man named Wayne Williams who – like Bruce Wayne – depends on technology to give him an edge up on his enemies.
-William’s origin, however, is more reminiscent of Spider-Man’s.
+In 2001, DC Comics asked us to envision a world, unlike anything we'd ever seen before in Just Imagine Stan Lee with Joe Kubert Creating Batman.
+Stan Lee's Batman was an African-American man named Wayne Williams who - like Bruce Wayne - depends on technology to give him a leg up on his enemies.
+William's origin, however, is more reminiscent of Spider-Man's.
 His father is a policeman who dies in an ambush.
 Williams vows to hunt down the criminal responsible and all those who would pose similar threats to the innocent.

 It's rare to feel bad for a supervillain.
 Especially one as heinous as Bane, who is famous for utterly destroying his heroic adversary.
 But when Bane challenged The Batman, only to find The Last Son of Krypton under his cowl, it was hard not to feel sorry for him.
 Clark Kent doesn't exactly bring the shadowy menace for which Bruce Wayne is known.
 But it is impossible not to smile at the idea of replacing a hero known for not having any powers with a hero who has every power.

 6. Dark Claw

 In April 1996, Marvel and DC decided to combine their powers in a way no comics fan had ever seen before.
 The Amalgam Comics Universe was made up of superheroes who were one part Marvel and one part DC.
 Dark Claw was a version of Batman whose alter ego was the X-Men's Wolverine.
 Adding Logan's appetite for destruction with Batman's need for vengeance was a formula for fantastic disaster.
 And the resulting story was a must-read for comics fans.